 Mike Tyson announces fight with Floyd Mayweather will take place in 2026

-Tyson, 59, is coming out of retirement again to fight fellow boxing legend Floyd Mayweather
+Tyson, 59, has suggested he is coming out of retirement again to fight fellow boxing legend Mayweather

 Legendary boxers Mike Tyson and Floyd Mayweather have agreed to a fight in 2026.

-Tyson, 59, took to Instagram Thursday night to announce the event, sharing a poster featuring half of each boxers’ faces and the words, “Legend vs. Legend.”
+Tyson, 59, took to Instagram Thursday night to announce the event, sharing a poster featuring half of each boxer’s face and the words, “Legend vs. Legend.”

 The boxing star simply captioned the post, “Coming Soon.”